SumoLogic/sumologic-documentation/docs/integrations/databases/couchbase.md

 ## Install the Couchbase Monitors

 The next sections provides instructions for installing the Couchbase App, as well as examples of each of the App dashboards.
-These instructions assume you have already set up the collection as described in the [Collect Logs and Metrics for the Couchbase](https://help.sumologic.com/07Sumo-Logic-Apps/24Web_Servers/Squid_Proxy/Collect_Logs_for_Squid_Proxy) App page.
+These instructions assume you have already set up the collection as described in the **Collecting Logs and Metrics for the Couchbase App** section.

 ### Pre-Packaged Alerts

 Sumo Logic has provided out-of-the-box alerts available through [Sumo Logic monitors](/docs/alerts/monitors/index.md) to help you monitor your Couchbase clusters.
 These alerts are built based on metrics and logs datasets and include preset thresholds based on industry best practices and recommendations.

-For details on the individual alerts, see this [page](https://help.sumologic.com/07Sumo-Logic-Apps/12Databases/Couchbase/Couchbase_Alerts).
+For details on the individual alerts, see this [page](#Couchbase_Alerts).

 * To install these alerts, you need to have the Manage Monitors role capability.
 * Alerts can be installed by either importing a JSON file or a Terraform script.